DaltonDayton/.dotfiles/arch/README.md

    - Synchronize package databases.
    - Install and configure each module listed in the `MODULES` array within `install.sh`.

+4. Close the terminal completely (or exit WSL)
+5. Reopen and allow the new shell to install
+6. (Optional) Exit and restart the terminal one last time

 ## Modules

 The installation and configuration are organized into modules for better modularity and maintainability.